-Vegan tofu in a sweet peanut sauce with steamed broccoli is an Asian-inspired dish that is super quick and easy to prepare.
-And very satisfying with its sweet, umami flavours!
+Vegan tofu in a sweet peanut sauce is an Asian-inspired dish that is super quick and easy to prepare.

 Traditionally Asian peanut sauces would be prepared by grinding roasted peanuts in a pestle and mortar to achieve a rustic peanut butter style base.

 However, it is common in Western countries to use already prepared peanut butter as I have done with this recipe.